Lane Health and Teledentistry.com Announce a Strategic Partnership to Revolutionize Dental Healthcare Financing

 About Teledentistry.com:

-Teledentistry.com is the leader in the virtual dental care space providing virtual dental services to over 150 million lives across 80 insurance companies in the USA.
-Teledentistry.com connects patients with licensed dentists via online consultations, making dental care more accessible than ever.
-Learn more about Teledentistry.com's digital dental solutions by visiting https://www.teledentistry.com
+As a leader in the digital dentistry space, Teledentistry.com connects patients with licensed dentists via online consultations, making dental care more accessible than ever.
+Learn more about Teledentistry.com's digital dental solutions at www.teledentistry.com.

 1 Lane Health is a financial technology company, not a bank.
 The Healthcare Spending Card is issued by Lead Bank.